RMWinslow/macronotes/README.md

 It's weird that the aside css works in my minimal jekyll used in the lists substite but it doesn't work here.

+The plan is for things to now work with the css where decreasing page size makes the backround brown.
+I'm adding this so it forces jekyll to rerender this apge.

 yes